'Fresh Air' Reflects On The Psychedelic Movement

 GROSS: How lasting in your own life did you find the peak high experiences to be?
 Like, when you'd have a really good trip and would feel a very joyous experience and feel a very mystical experience, how much of it did it last, and how much was integrated after the trip ended?

-LEARTY: That's a hard question to answer because during a mushroom trip or a peyote trip or an LSD trip, your brain is zinging along at about a million miles an hour.
+LEARY: That's a hard question to answer because during a mushroom trip or a peyote trip or an LSD trip, your brain is zinging along at about a million miles an hour.
 And literally - even if you've been high on grass, you know, you think an hour has gone by, and it's only one half cut of a record.
 Because of time distortion, you're simply experiencing so much that you think it's a long time, and it's not.
 OK.
 I think the main thing you get from a mind-changing experience is the great discovery that there are many dimensions of reality and that your mind can become a telescope, a microscope, an electron microscope.
 The peak moments don't last, but you don't want them to last.

 That's the great thing about sex, for example.
 You don't want to be walking around 24 hours a day throbbing and pulsing and twitching and moaning and groaning in an orgasm.
 What's special about an orgasm is it's something that you kind of develop carefully and you plan for.
 You - maybe your life is centered around it, but, you know, getting the nice kind of house and the flowers, and the right partner and so forth.
 So it was never our intention to promise or to hope for a permanent high.